 Hamish Hamilton/Penguin 2022

-We’ve all imagined what it might be like to experience an utterly different life, to be someone else — haven’t you ever wondered, for instance, what you would do if you won the lottery and became a millionaire overnight, or how you would deal with losing your home and becoming homeless?
-If you woke up one morning and you were dirt poor — so broke that you were no longer you?
+We’ve all imagined what it might be like to experience an utterly different life, to be someone else — haven’t you ever wondered, for instance, what you would do if you won the lottery and became a millionaire overnight, or how you would deal with losing your home and becoming homeless — if you were to wake up one morning and you were dirt poor, so broke that you were no longer you?
 Have you not imagined yourself so changed that others wouldn’t recognize you?

 Imagining what it’s like to be “other” is, I would argue, human nature.
 We can’t help but think, “if I were her, I would…” Hannah Arendt was channeling philosopher Emmanuel Kant when she talked about having “enlarged mentality,” wherein you try to inhabit the mind of the other — walk a mile in another person’s shoes, as it were.
 “To think with an enlarged mentality,” Arendt wrote, “means that one trains one’s imagination to go visiting.”